 Introduce foundation information about new topics as a starting point for further self-directed private study/reading.
 Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).

-We offer a peer mentoring scheme for our BA students, which sees specially- trained second and third year students, under the guidance of staff and the Centre for Educational Development, help first year students settle into life at Queen’s through social events, small group or one-to-one informal support and learning skills workshops.
+We offer a peer mentoring scheme for our BA students, which sees specially-trained second and third year students, under the guidance of staff and the Centre for Educational Development, help first year students settle into life at Queen’s University through social events, small group or one-to-one informal support, and learning skills workshops.

 Undergraduates are allocated a Personal Tutor from their first day at the University.
 The Personal Tutor is available to them to give advice and support throughout their time at Queen’s.
 The Personal Tutor will meet with them on several occasions during the year to support their academic development.

 In research method modules you will have opportunities to develop research design and technical skills and apply theoretical principles to real-life research contexts.

 The highest achieving students in the school are awarded the annual Lockheed Prize.
 We also support our students entering essays to the annual Undergraduate Awards.

 This is an essential part of life as a Queen’s University student and involves private reading, engagement with e-learning resources, reflection on feedback on the quality of work submitted, as well as assignment research and preparation work.

-A significant amount of teaching is carried out in small groups (typically 10-20 students).
+A significant amount of teaching is carried out in medium sized groups (typically 10-20 students).
 These provide an opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
 You should also expect to make presentations and other contributions to these groups.

 Details of the assessments associated with this course are outlined below: